Information for Providing Foster Care as Massachusetts Manages COVID-19

 Outreach and Home Visits

-DCF Family Resource Workers and child social workers have been directed to check in with the children and families assigned to them by phone or FaceTime.
-If after these contacts, and in consultation with a supervisor, it is determined an imminent situation exists necessitating a face-to-face contact, plans for a home visit will be made.
-These visits will be conducted after making a routine assessment of the health of the individuals in the home and while there, the worker will use common-sense precautions to reduce potential exposure to COVID-19.
+DCF Family Resource Workers and child social workers continue to check in with the children and families assigned to them by e-mail, phone or video conferencing.
+When determined to be necessary and safe to do so, some in person home visits are occurring.
+These visits are conducted after making a routine assessment of the health of the individuals in the home and while there, the worker will use precautions to reduce potential exposure to and transmission of COVID-19.

 If there are multiple workers connected to a foster home, workers are being encouraged to coordinate a single visit to reduce the number of visitors in a home.

-If you are concerned about an in-person visit you should discuss your concerns with the worker and, if necessary, seek support from the Area Office.
+If you are concerned about an in-person visit you should discuss your concerns with the worker and, if necessary, seek support from supervisory staff.

 Visits with Family or Visiting Resources